Suan Zao Ren (Spine Date Seed)

 Frequently asked questions about Suan Zao Ren (Spine Date Seed)

-Suan Zao Ren (Spine Date Seed) is studied for sleep quality support, calm mind before bed, stress-related restlessness.
+Suan Zao Ren is researched primarily for Sleep Health, Stress & Anxiety, and Mood & Mental Health.
 Suan Zao Ren is among the most studied traditional sleep botanicals, used as part of formulas intended to help people fall asleep, stay asleep, and wake feeling rested.

-Does Suan Zao Ren (Spine Date Seed) interact with medications?
+Does Suan Zao Ren interact with any medications?

-Known drug interactions may include: May potentiate sedative effects of benzodiazepines and z-drugs such as zolpidem.
+Possible interactions include: May potentiate sedative effects of benzodiazepines and z-drugs such as zolpidem.
 Additive sedation when combined with alcohol or other CNS depressants.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.

 References(2 citations)